Marjorie Cottle: Scottish Six Days Trial (SSDT)

 The Scottish Six Days like the International Six Days Trial is an extreme test of both rider and machine.
 A set number of miles are completed each day.
 It includes observed tests over tricky off-road sections and some road riding between sections.
-Marjorie competed in the SSDT every year form 1923 to 1939.
+Marjorie competed in the SSDT every year from 1923 to 1939.
 In the 1923 event she was the only female rider.
 She won a gold medal and a special award from Raleigh for "her perseverance, endurance and expert riding ability in the most severe and difficult trial ever recorded".
 She won quite a few other Gold medals and awards over the years.
 Since then a number of women riders including Mary Driver in the sixties, Maria Conway and Katy Sunter have competed in this event.